David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jun.
 5, 1862:** The Hue court signed the Treaty of Nham Tuat, officially ceding the three eastern provinces of Cochinchina (Gia Dinh, Dinh Tuong, Bien Hoa) and Con Lon island to France.
 *   **Aug.
 1863:** The Hue court sent a delegation led by Phan Thanh Gian to France to negotiate the redemption of the three eastern provinces, but it failed.
 *   **Aug.
 11, 1863:** France signed a protectorate treaty with the Cambodian King Norodom.
+*   **1864:** The first school in Vietnam to teach chữ Quốc ngữ (the romanized Vietnamese script), the Saigon School of Interpreters (Collège des interprètes), was officially established.
+*   **Apr.
+15, 1865:** The first Vietnamese-language newspaper using chữ Quốc ngữ, the Gia Định báo, was launched in Saigon.
+*   **1867:** The name "chữ quốc ngữ" (national script) was used for the first time, evolving from its precursor "chữ Tây quốc ngữ" (Western national script).
 *   **Jun.
 20-24, 1867:** Governor De Lagrandière unilaterally declared the annexation of the three western provinces of Cochinchina (Vinh Long, An Giang, Ha Tien) without firing a shot.
+*   **Feb.
+1869:** Chữ Quốc ngữ was mandated for use in official documents in Cochinchina, replacing chữ Nho (classical Chinese characters), according to a decree by Vice Admiral Marie Gustave Hector Ohier.
 *   **Nov.
 1872:** Jean Dupuis, a French merchant, began causing disturbances in Tonkin (Bac Ky), under the pretext of transporting goods to Yunnan.
 *   **Nov.
 20, 1873:** Under the pretext of resolving the Dupuis affair, Francis Garnier led troops to attack and capture Hanoi Citadel for the first time.
 *   **Dec.
 21, 1873:** First Battle of Cau Giay.
 The Black Flag Army of Liu Yongfu, in coordination with the troops of Hoang Ta Viem, ambushed and killed Francis Garnier.
 *   **Feb.
 1874:** French forces withdrew from Hanoi and the other occupied cities in Tonkin.
 *   **Mar.
 15, 1874:** The Hue court signed the Treaty of Giap Tuat, recognizing France's permanent sovereignty over the six provinces of Cochinchina and agreeing to open Tonkin to French trade and the stationing of a Consul.
+*   **Apr.
+6, 1878:** Decree 82, signed by the Governor of Cochinchina Lafont, set a four-year deadline to fully transition to chữ Quốc ngữ.
+*   **Jan.
+1, 1882:** All official dispatches and public notices were required to be written in chữ Quốc ngữ.
+Concurrently, only those literate in chữ Quốc ngữ could be appointed to administrative bodies (at the prefecture, district, and canton levels) or be considered for promotion.
+*   **Jan.
+30, 1882:** The Governor of Cochinchina issued a decree requiring official documents to be written in French.
+If chữ Quốc ngữ was used, it had to be accompanied by a French translation.
 *   **Apr.
 3, 1882:** Colonel Henri Rivière landed in Hanoi, beginning the second invasion of Tonkin.
 *   **Apr.
 25, 1882:** Henri Rivière attacked and captured Hanoi Citadel for the second time.
 Governor-General Hoang Dieu committed suicide.
 *   **Mar.
 27, 1883:** Rivière led troops to attack and capture Nam Dinh Citadel.